 While many steps can be taken from bench to bedside, the basic path a drug follows is first in the lab, then in a small sample of patients at one location and finally in a large sample of patients at several locations.
 Only then can a drug be submitted to the FDA for possible approval.

 Other factors are fueling the move towards collaborative research, most notably, the National Institutes of Health’s increased emphasis on awarding funding for these types of studies.
 In 2004, the NIH examined the state of medical research and offered up ways to improve it through a comprehensive plan called the NIH Roadmap.
 With the 2006 creation of the NIH Common Fund to support research developed from the Roadmap, the growth of collaborative research was underway.

 Today, this growth is reflected by studies published in medical journals: More than 40 percent of published studies in leading journals are collaborative in nature.
 Not surprisingly, research funding favors collaboration as well; both government agencies and private foundations have increasingly structured requests for proposals to favor collaboration.

-Among the collaborative studies underway at UofL is a clinical trial headed by Mark Slaughter, MD, investigating a new drug, Levosimendan.
+Among the collaborative studies underway at UofL is a clinical trial headed by Mark Slaughter, M.D., investigating a new drug, Levosimendan.
 Patients meeting certain criteria who are undergoing bypass surgery are randomized to receive either the investigational drug or a placebo.
 The study will evaluate if the drug reduces adverse outcomes such as heart attack or death and the need for further treatment such as mechanical assist devices and dialysis within 30 days of the original surgery.
-Slaughter is chair of the Department of Cardiovascular and Thoracic Surgery at UofL.
+Slaughter is chair of the Department ofat UofL.